-What is a Bonded Company
+What is a Bonding Company

 You’re getting ready to sign a contract or hire a business to work with you.
 After evaluating the promised services, how do you know the company will deliver?
 Many contractors or businesses will list “licensed, insured, and bonded” in their credentials.
 “Licensed” is straightforward; the individual or business has a permit from the government to perform the work or service.
 “Insured” also makes sense, in part because we may buy our own insurance.
 Insurance protects the individual or business from financial liability or loss that may occur while conducting business.

-If you are working with a construction firm or contractor, you may want to determine if the company carries a contract surety bond.
-A contract surety bond helps insure the company stays on budget, delivers on time, and performs the promised services.
+If you are working with a construction firm or contractor, you may want to determine if the company carries a contract bond.
+A contract bond helps insure the company stays on budget, delivers on time, and performs the promised services.

 Determining the Authenticity of Surety Bonds

-- Talk with your local city hall or township team to find out their surety bonding requirements for companies or contractors.
+- Talk with your local city hall or township team to find out their bonding requirements for companies or contractors.
 Your state will also have guidelines for companies and consumers.
 Most states have an agency or board responsible for professional licensing and bonding.
 Since requirements vary by state and municipality, understanding what’s expected of companies can help you with your research.

-- You can work with a lawyer to help you understand the types of surety bonds needed for your agreement with a company or contractor.
+- You can work with a lawyer to help you understand the types of bonds needed for your agreement with a company or contractor.
 The lawyer can also tell you the protection the surety bonds provide.

-What Surety Bonds tell you about a Company
+What Bonds tell you about an Organization:

 - They are law-abiding.
-By investing in a license and permit surety bond, they are telling you they’ve followed the legal requirements of the state or municipality for doing business.
+By investing in a license and permit bond, they are telling you they’ve followed the legal requirements of the state or municipality for doing business.

-Surety bonds help companies build their reputations with customers.
+Bonds help companies build their reputations with customers.
 Strong customer relationships help businesses grow, attract qualified workers, and deliver quality products and services.
 Good workers, quality products and services, and dependable performance leads to business longevity.